tomasmark79/MarkWareVCMake/README.md

 - A C++ library
 - A C++ standalone application that links with the library

-### Implemented Controll
+### Implemented features

-✅ - VSCode tasks for comfort
+✅ - Conan2 🚀🚀🚀 for library yet
-✅ - VSCode key bindings template
-✅ - VSCode C/C++ debugger launcher
+✅ - CMake support
 ✅ - Project renamer is awesome
 ✅ - Debug - **F5**
 ✅ - Interactive menu selection for all CMake tasks - **F7**